West Dorset (UK Parliament constituency): History

 Oliver Letwin, with a settled background in policy formulation, was appointed Minister of State for Policy (a Cabinet Office role) in the Conservative-Liberal Democrat Coalition on 12 May 2010.
 He had previously served as Shadow Chancellor of the Exchequer between 2003 and 2005.

 Boundaries

 1885–1918: The Municipal Boroughs of Bridport and Lyme Regis, the Sessional Divisions of Bridport and Cerne, and part of the Sessional Divisions of Dorchester and Sherborne.

 1918–1950: The Municipal Boroughs of Bridport, Dorchester, and Lyme Regis, the Rural Districts of Beaminster, Bridport, Cerne, and Dorchester, and part of the Rural District of Weymouth.

 1950–1974: The Municipal Boroughs of Bridport, Dorchester, and Lyme Regis, the Urban District of Sherborne, the Rural Districts of Beaminster, Bridport, and Sherborne, and part of the Rural District of Dorchester.

 1974–1983: As 1950 but with redrawn boundaries.

-1983–present: The District of West Dorset except the ward of Owermoigne.
+1983–2024: The District of West Dorset except the ward of Owermoigne.